Ask a Marketing Expert

 To narrow it down, consider…

 • Reach: Where does your audience live online?
 What platforms do they use?
 Where do they spend most of their time?
+For example, although Instagram is a popular platform, if you’re selling B2B software, you’ll probably have more luck on LinkedIn.

 • Budget: What amount of budget have you set aside for distribution efforts?
 How far will that budget go on each platform?
 For example, LinkedIn costs more to advertise on than Facebook, but if it’s where your audience is, it is more effective to run a smaller, more effective campaign there than a larger campaign on Facebook.
 One easy way to decide between distribution channels is to make a dummy campaign.
 That way you can get a sense of what your options are in terms of audience targeting—before investing money.